Judge Decides Not To Drop Child Negligence Charges Against Former Parkland School Deputy Scot Peterson

 PARKALND (CBSMiami) – A judge has decided to not drop the charges against Scot Peterson, the school resource officer at Marjory Stoneman Douglas the day of the massacre.

 “While we are extremely disappointed with the judge’s decision, we take solace knowing that the truth will come out at trial.
-My client is innocent of any criminal wrongdoing, and did all he could to save lives during Nikolas Cruz’s abhorrent massacre,” said attorney Mark Eiglarsh.READ MORE: Homeland Security Secretary Alejandro Mayorkas Visits South Florida To Discuss Keeping Cuba’s Fight For Freedom Alive
+My client is innocent of any criminal wrongdoing, and did all he could to save lives during Nikolas Cruz’s abhorrent massacre,” said attorney Mark Eiglarsh.READ MORE: Former First Son Barron Trump To Attend Exclusive School Near Mar-a-Lago

 Peterson, 58, faces multiple counts of child negligence for failing to enter the school building and confront the shooter at Marjory Stoneman Douglas High School in February of 2018.

-CLICK HERE TO READ ORDER DENYING MOTION TO DISMISSREAD MORE: Needed Medical Supplies Flown From Opa-locka Executive Airport To Haiti
+CLICK HERE TO READ ORDER DENYING MOTION TO DISMISSREAD MORE: Orlando Residents Asked To Limit Water Usage To Help COVID-19 Patients

 Prosecutors have said that Peterson failed to come to the rescue as confessed gunman Nikolas Cruz was shooting into classrooms and hallways, leaving 17 dead and 17 others wounded.